 It is an equipment which archives protection from electric shock through -

 - Providing means of connection to the protective earthing conductors.

 Class II Equipment

-An equipment which provides protection against electric shock does not only rely on the basic insulation, but also provides additional protection such as double insulation or reinforced insulation.
+Equipment that provides protection against electric shock does not only rely on basic insulation but also provides additional protection such as double insulation or reinforced insulation.

 Class III Equipment